Case Study · Indigenous Records Research

 Name System 1: Abitakijik-

 The name under which she was most frequently recorded — as godmother, as mother, as wife of Kitchiwabisi.
-Seven different spellings across seven records, two different priests (Lebrun and Malard), spanning 1786 to 1803.
+Nine different spellings across nine records, three different priests (Lebrun, Malard, and Leclercq), spanning 1786 to 1803.

 1786 · Godmother